-✓ Fair shares spread the joy and opportunities.
+spread the joy and opportunities.

-Plurality rules let surplus votes waste a big group's power, as seen on page 20, or let rival items split it.
+Plurality rules let surplus votes waste a big group's power and let rival items split it, as seen on page 16.
 The biggest groups often have the biggest risks.

 FSV protects a majority's right to spend a majority of the fund.
-It does this by eliminating split votes, as did RCV, and surplus votes, as we'll soon see.
+It does this by eliminating split votes, as did IRV, and surplus votes, as we'll soon see.